The bohmion method in nonadiabatic quantum hydrodynamics

+Among the {various} pictures of quantum mechanics, Madelung's hydrodynamics offers the invaluable advantage of preserving the concept of trajectory, which is lost in other pictures.
+Madelung's picture of quantum hydrodynamics (QHD) has been attracting much attention over the decades.
+Already serving as the bridge between the nonlinear Schr\"odinger equation and the dynamics of quantum fluids, QHD has recently been finding new applications ranging from quantum plasmas \cite{MoBoRa18} to the description of supersolid crystals \cite{HeBuDu19}.

+The quantum potential arising in Madelung's transformation from the linear Schr\"odinger equation to QHD produces interference effects which are seldom encountered in classical hydrodynamic models.
+These interference effects comprise the essence of de Broglie's pilot-wave perspective.
+(See the bouncing droplet experiments in \cite{Bush} for a pilot-wave perspective of classical hydrodynamics.)
+Thus, while restoring the concept of Lagrangian fluid parcel trajectory, QHD also carries wave mechanics features that can transcend classical fluid motion.
+In particular, the presence of gradients of the density in the quantum potential eliminates the standard single-particle trajectories which are seen in the classical case.

-Since the appearance of the surface-hopping method in the early 70's \cite{Tully71}, the increasing availability of computational power has enabled a series of different approaches for simulation of nonadiabatic systems in quantum molecular dynamics.
+Despite the computational difficulties associated with interference effects in the quantum potential, QHD still attracts much attention for the development of convenient reduced models.
+In chemical physics, several efforts continue to be addressed towards the use of quantum hydrodynamic trajectories in molecular dynamics beyond the mean-field model \cite{Prezhdo01,Tavernelli13}.
+Since the appearance of the surface-hopping method in the early 70's \cite{Tully71}, the increasing availability of computational power has fostered a series of different approaches for the simulation of nonadiabatic systems in quantum molecular dynamics.
 In this context, the nuclear response to the quantum electronic transitions poses major challenges, since the mean-field approximation is generally unable to capture such effects accurately.
-In addition, both the mean-field model and the surface-hopping method often fail to adequately describe electronic decoherence, even though several corrections have been proposed over the years \cite{Prezhdo99,Granucci10,Subotnik16}. {All these difficulties in capturing the various features of vibronic interactions are related to the long-standing problem of quantum-classical coupling \cite{AgCi07,BoGBTr19,GBTr20,Kapral,Sudarshan}.}
+In addition, both the mean-field model and the surface-hopping method falter in describing electronic decoherence, even though several corrections have been proposed over the years \cite{Prezhdo99,Granucci10,Subotnik16}. {All these difficulties in capturing the various features of vibronic interactions are related to the long-standing problem of quantum-classical coupling \cite{AgCi07,BoGBTr19,GBTr20,Kapral,Sudarshan}.}

-Mixed quantum-classical approaches are often based on the Born-Huang expansion \cite{BornHuang27} of the molecular wavefunction.
-This type of approach introduces nuclear trajectories by projecting the time-dependent expansion coefficients on a basis set of frozen Gaussian wavepackets \cite{Huber88,JoIz18}.
-Prominent examples are the multiconfigurational Ehrenfest method \cite{Shalashilin09}, multiple spawning \cite{Ben-Nun98} and, more recently, multiple cloning \cite{Makhov14}.
-Alternatively, the nuclear coefficients have also been approached in terms of Bohmian trajectories within the framework of quantum hydrodynamics \cite{Prezhdo01,Tavernelli13}.
-Such approaches, in principle, would allow for description of quantum nuclear effects such as tunneling \cite{Curchod11} and zero-point energy \cite{Garashchuk10} due to the quantum nature of Bohmian trajectories.